Amended April 27, 2023

 Section 9.01.
-BISG shall, to the fullest extent now or hereafter permitted by and in accordance with the standards and procedures provided for by Sections 721 through 726 of the Not-for-Profit Corporation Law, indemnify any person made, or threatened to be made, a party to an action or proceeding other than one by or in right of BISG to procure a judgment in its favor, whether civil or criminal, including an action by or in the right of any other corporation of any type or kind, domestic or foreign, or any partnership, joint venture, trust, employee benefit plan, or other enterprise, which any Director, Officer or employee of BISG served in any capacity at the request of BISG, by reason of the fact that such Director, Officer or employer ("Indemnitee") or such Indemnitee's testator or intestate is or was a Director, Officer or employee of BISG or serves or served such other corporation, partnership, joint venture, trust, employee benefit plan or other enterprise in any capacity, against judgments, fines, amounts paid in settlement and reasonable expenses, including attorneys' fees actually and necessarily incurred as a result of such action or proceeding. or any appeal therein, if such director or officer acted in good faith, for a purpose which he/she reasonably believed to be in, or, in the case of service for any other corporation or any partnership, joint venture, trust, employee benefit plan or other enterprise, not opposed to, the best interests of BISG and, in criminal actions or proceedings. in addition, had no reasonable cause to believe that his/her conduct was unlawful.
+BISG shall, to the fullest extent now or hereafter permitted by and in accordance with the standards and procedures provided for by Sections 721 through 726 of the Not-for-Profit Corporation Law, indemnify any person made, or threatened to be made, a party to an action or proceeding other than one by or in right of BISG to procure a judgment in its favor, whether civil or criminal, including an action by or in the right of any other corporation of any type or kind, domestic or foreign, or any partnership, joint venture, trust, employee benefit plan, or other enterprise, which any Director, Officer or employee of BISG served in any capacity at the request of BISG, by reason of the fact that such Director, Officer or employer ("Indemnitee") or such Indemnitee's testator or intestate is or was a Director, Officer or employee of BISG or serves or served such other corporation, partnership, joint venture, trust, employee benefit plan or other enterprise in any capacity, against judgments, fines, amounts paid in settlement and reasonable expenses, including attorneys' fees actually and necessarily incurred as a result of such action or proceeding, or any appeal therein, if such Director or Officer acted in good faith, for a purpose which they reasonably believed to be in, or, in the case of service for any other corporation or any partnership, joint venture, trust, employee benefit plan or other enterprise, not opposed to, the best interests of BISG and, in criminal actions or proceedings, in addition, had no reasonable cause to believe that his/her conduct was unlawful.

 ARTICLE X MANAGEMENT

 Section 10.03.
-Minutes of meetings of the Executive Committee and other committees, of the Board of Directors and of the members shall be made by the secretary or by a person designated by the chairperson.
+Minutes of meetings of the Executive Committee and other committees, of the Board of Directors and of the Members shall be made by the Secretary or by a person designated by the Chairperson.